Erutidians/auto-dop/README.md

   > where `$date` can be any valid date format (e.g. `mm/dd/yyyy` or `m/d/yyyy`)

 ### Contributing

 Help is always welcome!
 Please head to [CONTRIBUTING.md](./.github/CONTRIBUTING.md) file to see how to get started.

 ## Challengers

 Note: if you want to add yourself here in the list, fork this repository and submit a PR and wait for it to be reviewed and merged.
-More details can be found at [CONTRIBUTING.md](./.github/CONTRIBUTING.md/#challengers) so <u>make sure to follow that</u> or else your PR <b>will be immediately closed</b>.
+More details can be found at [CONTRIBUTING.md](./.github/CONTRIBUTING.md/#challengers) so make sure to follow that or else your PR **will be immediately closed**.

 auto-dop has been used by these amazing challengers, check out their glorious journeys: